CumulusNetworks/docs/content/cumulus-netq-32/Manage-Events-and-Notifications/Integrate-NetQ-with-Notification-Applications.md

     ------------------ -------------------------- ----------------------------------
     proxy4:80          yes                        yes

 You can remove the proxy server by running the `netq del notification proxy` command.
 This changes the NetQ behavior to send events directly to the notification channels.

     cumulus@switch:~$ netq del notification proxy
     Successfully overwrote notifier proxy to null

 ### Create Channels

-Create one or more PagerDuty, Slack, or syslog channels to present the notifications.
+Create one or more PagerDuty, Slack, or syslog channels to receive the notifications.

 #### Configure a PagerDuty Channel